fseehawer/requestidlecallback/README.md

-# @fseehaewer/requestidlecallback
+# Simple requestIdleCallback polyfill

 ![](https://img.shields.io/badge/version-1.0.0-green.svg) ![](https://img.shields.io/badge/license-MIT-blue.svg)

-I published this version to be compatible with node environment where `window` is not defined.
+I published this version to be compatible with the node environment where `window` is not defined.

 ## install